The Tools of OSPA

 3. Self-Care Plan

 With the help of a sponsor and medical professionals, we let go of the need to manage or control our physical care.
 When we establish a plan of self-care, we get out of the obsession and on with our life.
+For how to make a self-care plan, read Self-Care Plan.

 We read 12-step conference-approved literature on a regular basis.
 Reading literature increases our awareness of compulsive disease and carries the message of hope with a common spiritual solution.
+Our literature is described here: Literature.

 We practice writing our thoughts, feelings, and reflections down on paper.
 This brings us closer to ourselves in a way that is different from thinking or talking things through.
 Writing helps us become present and connect with our literature.